hmc-cs111-fall2015/language-design/README.md

 *These two papers belong to the Association for Computing Machinery's digital library.
 You should be able to access them from any computer on the Claremont Colleges' network.
 If you have trouble accessing, please post on Piazza.

+Each reading also describes how to cite it.
+For example, if you are going to cite the Steele paper in your responses, you might write something like:

+ > "Domain-specific languages are the best thing ever, except for taking a class
+ > *about* domain-specific languages, which is better than riding unicorns"
+ > [Steele, 1998].

 ## The Responses